aknot242/ansible-uber-demo/README.md

     - `cd ansible-uber-demo`
     - `./install-ubuntu-dependencies.sh`.
 This will install the linux dependencies required to run Docker and Ansible.
     - `./deploy.sh`.
 This will run the Ansible playbook to configure everything.
-    - If you would like to generate traffic to the Juice Shop site, use this example command from the Ubuntu server: `./run-load.sh www.example.com 10` .
+    - If you would like to generate traffic to the Juice Shop site, use this example command from the Ubuntu server: `./run-load.sh http://10.1.10.20 10` .
 The first argument is the destination Virtual Server configured for Juice Shop.
 The second argument is the number of times the traffic generation script should run.
-    - To attack the Juice Shop site scanning for security vulnerabilities, use this example command from the Ubuntu server: `./run-attack.sh <full URL of Juice Shop site>` .
+    - To attack the Juice Shop site scanning for security vulnerabilities, use this example command from the Ubuntu server: `./run-attack.sh http://10.1.10.20` .

 ## Attributions
 - Thanks to [mrlesmithjr](https://github.com/mrlesmithjr) for his [Netplan Ansible Role](https://github.com/mrlesmithjr/ansible-netplan)